 Moros y Cristianos - Rice cooked in black beans is a traditional, simple dish served at nearly every Cuban restaurant.

-Arroz con Pollo - This traditional Cuban dish is simple but delicious.
-It's generally chicken breast or leg served on a bed of rice.
+Arroz con Pollo - Simple but delicious: chicken breast or leg served on a bed of rice.

-Ropa Vieja - A Cuban dish made with braised shredded flank, brisket or skirt steak swimming in a flavorful tomato sauce base.
-Served over fluffy white rice.
+Ropa Vieja - Another flavorful option, ropa vieja is braised shredded flank, brisket, or skirt steak swimming in tomato sauce and served over fluffy white rice.

 Flan - Cuban flan is made with the addition of the whites of two eggs and a cinnamon stick.
-A similar Cuban dish is "Copa Lolita", a small caramel flan served with one or two scoops of vanilla ice-cream.
-Other variations include coconut, guayaba or rum raisin topping.
+Sometimes you'll also find flan made with coconut, guayaba, or rum raisin topping.

 Tres Leches Cake - A sponge cake soaked in three types of milk: evaporated milk, condensed milk, and heavy cream.